ConnorNess/Argument-Overlap-Detection/README.md

 Self detected overlaps are listed within a txt file to fill lists, each line within the txt file are the overlapping nodes. </br>
 The program will be run the same as general use. </br>
 After these algorithms have filled a list output, the lists are compared to hand detected overlaps with def compareOverlaps. </br>

+This work was done for the purpose of a dissertation for a Masters of Science in Computing @ Edinburgh Napier.
+Interested in what I do or are hiring?
+Send a message and I'll reply <3